japila-books/apache-spark-internals/docs/HadoopWriteConfigUtil.md

 `HadoopWriteConfigUtil[K, V]` is an <<contract, abstraction>> of <<implementations, writer configurers>>.

-`HadoopWriteConfigUtil` is used for <<spark-internal-io-SparkHadoopWriter.adoc#, SparkHadoopWriter>> utility when requested to <<spark-internal-io-SparkHadoopWriter.adoc#write, write an RDD of key-value pairs>> (for xref:rdd:PairRDDFunctions.adoc#saveAsNewAPIHadoopDataset[saveAsNewAPIHadoopDataset] and xref:rdd:PairRDDFunctions.adoc#saveAsHadoopDataset[saveAsHadoopDataset] transformations).
+`HadoopWriteConfigUtil` is used for <<spark-internal-io-SparkHadoopWriter.md#, SparkHadoopWriter>> utility when requested to <<spark-internal-io-SparkHadoopWriter.md#write, write an RDD of key-value pairs>> (for rdd:PairRDDFunctions.md#saveAsNewAPIHadoopDataset[saveAsNewAPIHadoopDataset] and rdd:PairRDDFunctions.md#saveAsHadoopDataset[saveAsHadoopDataset] transformations).

 [[contract]]
 .HadoopWriteConfigUtil Contract